 Singapore Airlines has increased the caps on its data allowances for premium and status passengers flying on Wi-Fi equipped A350s, A380s, 777-300ERs, and 787-10s.
 Those flying First Class or Suites benefit most, with an unlimited complimentary allowance for the duration of the flight.

-Edit 7th August 2019: Older 777-300ERs (9V-SWA to -SWS) and A380s (9V-SKA to -SKR & -SKT) will still be subject to a 100MB allowance in First Class / Suites and a 30MB allowance in Business Class or for PPS Club members until a retrofit program for those aircraft has been completed.
+Edit 5th December 2019: Some older 777-300ERs and A380s will still be subject to a 100MB allowance in First Class / Suites and a 30MB allowance in Business Class or for PPS Club members until a retrofit program for those aircraft has been completed.

-The latest information including Wi-Fi allowances by aircraft type can be found in our updated article here.
+The latest information including specific Wi-Fi allowances by aircraft registration and by aircraft type can be found in our full guide here.

 The new allowances